Understand the pros and cons of a custodial account

 But most people use the term to mean a financial account that an adult controls for a minor, typically a child or grandchild.
 This adult acts as the account custodian — that's why the name "custodial account" — for the minor, who is the beneficiary and technical owner of the account.

 Custodial accounts for minors come in two varieties.
 The main difference involves the types of assets each can hold.

 Take note: Though often lumped together, a custodial account is not quite the same thing as a guardian account.
 Owners/beneficiaries of guardian accounts can include minors but are also often adults who are unable to manage their money due to mental or physical disabilities.
 Setting up a guardian account requires a court order with specific instructions around the management of the account and its funds.

-Parents, grandparents, and guardians can establish custodial accounts at banks, credit unions, brokers, and financial services companies — both the traditional brick-and-mortar kind.
+Parents, grandparents, and guardians can establish custodial accounts at banks, credit unions, brokers, and financial services companies — the traditional brick-and-mortar kind or online platforms/apps.
 These financial institutions set the terms of the accounts: initial investment requirements, minimum account balances, interest rates, management fees.
 Usually, these terms are pretty much the same as that of any of the firm's regular accounts.

 Anyone — parents, relatives, friends — can put any amount of money into a custodial account.
 Because of gift-tax laws, many do cap contributions at $15,000 ($30,000 for married couples) per child per year.